Our Mission: MarinKids moves political and public will to prioritize the wellbeing of children in Marin.

 We thank our sponsors and partners who support the efforts of MarinKids to educate, motivate and advocate on behalf of all children in Marin.

-The MarinKids Leadership Committee members represent community leaders from various sectors throughout the county including community organizations, education, government, faith, media and business.
-See highlights of Leadership Committee members.
+The leadership of MarinKids represents reflects community leaders from various sectors throughout the county including community organizations, education, government, faith, media and business.

 Congressman Jared Huffman’s office